 It is staggering how much food waste ends up in landfills.
 In the United States, food is the number one product in landfills.
 If food waste was a country, it would be the third largest emitter of green house gasses.
 Globally we are throwing out around 300 million tones annually.
 This is more than the food production of sub-Saharan Africa and would be enough to feed approximately 870 million people.
 Yes, waste represents a loss of resources, and the treatment and disposal of it causes environmental pollution.
-Ultimately, everything we consume becomes waste in some form, so here are some everyday tips to reducing your household food waste.
+Ultimately, everything we consume becomes waste in some form, so here are 5 ways to reduce food waste in your home.
 Remember every little bit helps!

 - Plan Ahead

 Create a weekly meal plan before you do your shopping.
 Research suggests that we could be throwing away up to one third of the food we buy.
-Not only is this wasteful, it’s expensive.
+Not only is contribute to more food waste, but it’s expensive.
 Creating a meal plan involves planning what you and your household will eat in a given week before you go to the store.
 You can download a free template online or search on Pinterest, Megan from With Salt and Wit created ‘How to Meal Plan for a Month in 30 Minutes’ which can help you get started.

 - Meatless Mondays